roblanf/sarscov2phylo/README.md

 1. Fixes known issues with GISAID sequences (there are quite a few...)
 2. Removes sequences that I or others have determined to be questionable
-3. Trims the UTRs from every sequence in the input file (saved as `trimmed.fa`)
+3. Trims the low-quality ends from every sequence in the input file (saved as `trimmed.fa`)
 4. Makes an alignment of the 100 most dissimilar (but high-quality) sequences in the input, then filters gappy sites from this (saved as `aln_k_filtered.fa`)
 5. Creates a global alignment by aligning every sequence to `aln_k_filtered.fa` with MAFFT
 6. Filters sequence from the alignment that are shorter than 29100 bp (that's ~1% shorter than the typical alignment), or contain >200 ambiguities (that's also ~1%)
 7. Filters sites from the alignment with >1 % gaps.
 8. Estimates a global tree with 100 bootstraps using `rapidnj`
+9. Estimates a global tree with 100 bootstraps using stepwise addition parsimony
+10. Creates bootstrap support trees with standard bootstraps and the transfer bootstrap.
+The latter is likely more appropriate for large SARS-CoV-2 trees.

-On my server (which is not too flash) with 40 threads, the whole process takes a couple of hours.
-Most of that time is estimating the tree with bootstraps.
+On my server (which is not too flash) with 40 threads, the whole process takes a few of hours.
+Most of that time is estimating the trees with bootstraps.

 # Next steps under development

-* build high-quality local trees for a set of focal input genomes
+* build higher-quality local trees for a set of focal input genomes
+* molecular dating with LSD in IQ-TREE
+* publish regularly-updated global trees for others to use

 # How you can help